jli-robotics/ORB_SLAM2-PythonBindings/README.md

 # ORB_SLAM2-PythonBindings

+This branch contains a MAC-compatible codebase.
+A lot of the dependencies can be installed by following the instructions for [OpenVSLAM](https://openvslam.readthedocs.io/en/master/installation.html).
+The CMakeList.txt and several source files have been hacked to make this work.
+You will likely need to adjust CMakeList.txt.

 This repository is adapted from jskinn's repository with the same name.

 NOTE: Although you will see many mentions of Python 3, we have actually modified the code to work with Python 2.